HariPriyaJupally/MVC-Plan/README.md

 ## Developers List:
-* Bharadwaj Dasari
+* Bharadwaj Dasari.
-* Hari Priya Jupally
+* Hari Priya Jupally.
-* Durga Susmitha Kotyada
+* Durga Susmitha Kotyada.
-* Hyndavi Musipatla
+* Hyndavi Musipatla.
-* Vyshnavi Yalamareddy
+* Vyshnavi Yalamareddy.

 ## How to clone,intialize and running the app locally
 * Copy repo link completely and git clone in your local machine.